laginha/yard/docs/resource.md

 ### Instance methods in fields

 Specified fields can also be instance methods, as long as they are callable with no arguments besides instance.
-This is a good way to include data into the JSON response which can't be specified directly in the *fields* attributes (e.g. ManyToMany fields).
+This is a good way to include data into the JSON response which can't be specified directly through the model's attributes.

 <pre>
 class Book(models.Model):